ArtBlocks/artblocks-contracts/README.md

 ## Contributing

 All code must pass all tests and be formatted with prettier before being merged into the main branch.
 To run the tests, run `yarn test`.
 To format the code, run `yarn format`.
+Testing coverage is also required for all new code.
 For additional information about our testing philosophy at Art Blocks, please see our [Testing Philosophy](./test/README.md) document.

 We also recommend reading through our [Solidity Gotchas](./solidity-gotchas.md) document to avoid common pitfalls that we've encountered in the past.